 Additional Sponsorship Revenue

-They do this in exchange for getting their name on the Wells.
-Being associated with a library and reading books is a valuable community relations opportunity for companies, and they can’t get better advertising than having their “Sponsored by” logo and message on a Well in the library.
+Being associated with a library and reading is a valuable community relations opportunity for companies, and they can’t get better advertising than having their “Sponsored by” logo and message on a Well in the library.

-We will help the library line up this additional yearly revenue with a step-by-step strategy.
+We help libraries line up this additional annual revenue with a step-by-step strategy.
 See Sponsorships for more details.

 "We have had two Spiral Wishing Wells since 1995.
 We raised about $2300 the first year in a campaign to re-carpet the library.
 One of the Wells is in the Children's Area and the other is near the Circulation Desk.
 We have funded special projects such as our Building Expansion Campaign completed in 2005, equipment for Youth Services, programming, etc. Even though the Wells are no longer new to the library, they still raise lots of money and the children love watching coins whirl through the funnel.”

-Many of our customers with permanent placements (not portable) build their own bases and structures.
-This is very common with museums, zoos, and libraries.
+Our Wells are designed to be easily-movable within the library, and also to take to other locations.
+Some libraries and other locations build build their own bases and structures.
 You can see some great examples here.
-The Folsom Library in California has made a creative and beautiful structure for their Spiral Wishing Well that simulates a bookshelf with an open book on the roof with a Dewey Decimal character.
-Click on the pictures to see this creative structure.
+The Folsom Library in California has made a creative structure for their Spiral Wishing Well that simulates a bookshelf with an open book on the roof with a Dewey Decimal character.
+Click on the pictures to see this beautiful structure.

 We NEVER receive any splits or portion of the coin revenue.
 100% of the funds raised go to the name or project listed on the sign above the Well (which is easy to change as needed...it just slips in under the plastic).
-The commercial cost of Two and Three-Footers is $1,995 plus $100 for color.
-Seven-Footers are $6,995 plus $200 for color, but too large for most libraries and not as portable for the rental option.
+The commercial-use cost of Two and Three-Footers is $1,995 plus $100 for color.
+Seven-Footers are $6,995 plus $200 for color, but too large for most libraries and not as portable.
 Most libraries get Three-Footers.

 Sizes: Most libraries get Three-Footers.
 They are the most popular size, so we are able to pass the production savings on to the library resulting in the same cost as the Two-Footers.
 If the library doesn't have enough floor space, then the Two-Footers can raise just as much money as the large Wells.
 The coins race as fast in the larger Well, they just don't have as many of the slower initial revolutions.

 Quantities: The grants are typically limited to "1 per library".
-However, if you want more than one, as long as they have available funds and you have a good place to put the second Well, or if you actively rent it out, they will extend the grants to multiple Wells.
+However, if you want more than one, as long as they have available funds and you have a good place to put additional Wells, or if you actively rent it out, they will extend the grants to multiple Wells.

-What is Included: Each Well includes everything the library needs to put it into immediate service, including a generic sign into which you can insert the library name under the "Proceeds go to" phrase.
+What is Included: Each Two and Three-Footer Well includes everything you need to put it into immediate service, including a generic sign into which you can insert the library name under the "Proceeds go to" phrase.
 It even comes with a padlock and 2 keys.
 See the FAQ's below for more details about the options.

 Mini-Well Toy Income: When people drop coins into the toy, they will want one for themselves since they make a great gift, and are fantastic for show-and-tell.
 You can take advantage of this by giving them away FREE for a $25 or greater donation and raise money that way.
+You can actually raise more money doing this than all of the coin revenue!
 You can read more about this here.

 7 Wells at Buck's County Free Library System, Doylestown PA